hi-aryan/social-network/useful.md

 # todo
+1. long blogpost titles go outside of the window lol (fixed?)
-1. avoid names that are only differently capitalized
+2. avoid names that are only differently capitalized
-2. clean up unused profile pictures
+3. clean up unused profile pictures
+4. change "create_post" to "manage_post" or something since now it also edits the posts